jalalDev7/random-picker/README.md

 ## Demo

-Check out a live demo of the application random-picker-ten.vercel.app(#).
+Check out a live demo of the application https://random-picker-ten.vercel.app.

 ## Installation